bast/talk-coding-like-1969/talk.md

 ---

+## Goals for this talk

+- Lessons learned from teaching 20 workshops on research software engineering

+### Challenges for the next two decades

+- FAIRness in research software development
+- Peer review and code review
+- Software engineering and academic credit
+- Training needs

+---

 the paper

----

-In this talk we will discuss lessons learned from teaching 20 workshops on research software engineering.
-Particular focus will be put on the importance of collaborative code development frameworks and code review (peer review during code development).
-We will discuss training needs necessary to give researchers the tools and knowledge to develop software which will stand the test of the next two decades: managing code complexity with software which is modular, reusable, reproducible, and extensible.

 ---